📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 Here’s a rule that’ll save your wallet and your sanity:

-If you can’t afford to buy it twice, you can’t afford it once. 💸
+If you can’t afford to buy it twice, you can’t afford to buy it once. 💸

 When you reach that point where you can — fine, buy the car you’ve been eyeing. 🚗